 If I self-identify as Indigenous, how will the CRT support me?

-The CRT is working on adding questions during the process for participants who wish to self-identify as Indigenous.
+The CRT has added a question during its intake process for participants to voluntarily self-identify as Indigenous.
 Self-identifying is completely optional, and this information is not shared with anyone other than tribunal staff and members.
 It’s not shared with other parties in the dispute.

 Will other parties in my dispute know I have self-identified as Indigenous?